-• the EL name of one bean is of the form x.y, where y is a valid bean EL name, and x is the EL name of the other bean,
+- the two beans have the same EL name and the name is not resolvable, or - the EL name of one bean is of the form x.y, where y is a valid bean EL name, and x is the EL name of the other bean, the container automatically detects the problem and treats it as a deployment problem.

-5.5.
+5.4.
 Client proxies